zhaenpg/PzFloatView/README.md

 This FloatView doesn't need to request permission.

-But some TODO need to finish
+But has some TODO need to complete when I have time